 *Although Aurora has a priority application deadline each January, we accept applications for admission on a rolling basis.

-*Although Aurora has a priority application deadline each January, we accept applications for Financial Aid on a rolling basis.
+*Although Aurora has a priority application deadline each January, we accept applications for Flexible Tuition on a rolling basis.

 What is Aurora’s school code for the School and Student Services website?